Do You Use Drugs? Drugs Are For Losers & Criminals (Rant)

+Psychedelics are prohibited in most places on our planet.
 But if socially legal and medically prescribed drugs are causing a significant amount of damage, just as much as, if not more than prohibited drugs, can we really rely on legalities to determine the health benefits or risks?

+Well, possibly not.
+Let's take a closer look.
 Psychedelics are considered Schedule 1 drugs in America, which means "significant potential for abuse and dependence" and have "no recognized medicinal value.”

 (They're Schedule 9 in Australia - considered a Prohibited Substance)

-Research continues to be conducted in the fields of neuroscience, medicine, psychology and psychotherapy, and these studies are looking at many of these Psychedelic Schedule 1 Drugs and Prohibited Substances, and their effectiveness to treat disorders such as depression, anxiety, PTSD, hard addictions like heroin, alcoholism and other drug addictions, and even helping terminally-ill patients overcome death-related anxiety, just to name a few.
+Hmm, that’s an interesting claim, because research continues to be conducted in the fields of neuroscience, medicine, psychology and psychotherapy, and these studies are looking at many of these Psychedelic Schedule 1 Drugs and Prohibited Substances, and their effectiveness to treat disorders such as depression, anxiety, PTSD, hard addictions like heroin, alcoholism and other drug addictions, and even helping terminally-ill patients overcome death-related anxiety, just to name a few.

+The clinical data is showing tremendous results; highlighting the therapeutic potential for many of these psychedelics substances.
+The outcomes are impossible to ignore or dispute.
+Actually, these psychedelics and shamanic medicines been used in various ceremonies, rituals, and rites of passage for thousands of years.
 They continue to be used today, having been adopted by many people in western society and culture, for similar reasons as our indigenous ancestors.

-- Psychological or physiological healing
+Psychological or physiological healing

 Releasing emotional baggage, burdens and deep rooted trauma

 Treatment for ailments where western medicine and pharmaceuticals have been ineffective

-- Deeper connection with self, others, community & nature
+Deeper connection with self, others, community & nature

-- Making amends, bridging the gap and healing family bonds
+Making amends, bridging the gap and healing family bonds

-- To seek out answers for deep and meaningful life questions
+To seek out answers for deep and meaningful life questions

-- To discover insights about how to better one’s life
+To discover insights about how to better one’s life

 To find more clarity, direction, meaning and purpose

-- To challenges and overcome one's fear of death
+To challenges and overcome one's fear of death

 To experience and explore incredible visionary states of consciousness that leads one to question the nature of reality and if there is something else that potentially exists outside the domains of our standard model of scientific physical materialism; beyond our regular five senses of day-to-day normal reality.

+Some of these shamanic medicines and psychedelic substances are cannabis, ayahuasca, iboga, kambo, DMT, san pedro, peyote, psilocybin, LSD, MDMA, and ketamine.
 There are quite literally thousands of accounts all across the world from people using shamanic medicines and psychedelics - intentionally, safely and responsibly; receiving life-changing benefit from doing so.

 Even in various clinical studies, people reported that these experiences were some of the most meaningful experiences of their lives.